theharshall/Doctor-Appointments/README.md

+# Almabetter
+##Capstone Project: Full Stack Web Development

 # Doctor Appointments

 Doctor Appointments is a web-based application designed to simplify the process of scheduling and managing doctor appointments.
 The application offers features for both patients and doctors, ensuring seamless communication and efficient management.

-## Features
+# Features

 ## Patient Features

-## Book an Appointment: Patients can view available slots and book appointments with their preferred doctors.
+ Book an Appointment: Patients can view available slots and book appointments with their preferred doctors.

-## My Appointments: View upcoming and past appointments.
+ My Appointments: View upcoming and past appointments.

-## Profile Management: Update personal details and view medical history.
+ Profile Management: Update personal details and view medical history.

-# Doctor Features
+## Doctor Features

-## Manage Appointments: View and manage scheduled appointments.
+ Manage Appointments: View and manage scheduled appointments.

-## Patient Interaction: Access patient details to prepare for consultations.
+ Patient Interaction: Access patient details to prepare for consultations.

-## Profile Management: Update doctor profile and availability.
+ Profile Management: Update doctor profile and availability.

-# Admin Features
+## Admin Features

-## User Management: Manage patient and doctor accounts.
+ User Management: Manage patient and doctor accounts.

-## Appointment Tracking: Monitor and manage appointments across the platform.
+ Appointment Tracking: Monitor and manage appointments across the platform.

 # Tech Stack

-# Frontend
+## Frontend

- React: For building the user interface.
+ - React: For building the user interface.

- Redux: For state management.
+ - Redux: For state management.

-Tailwind CSS: For styling and responsive design.
+- Tailwind CSS: For styling and responsive design.

+- antd

-Backend
+## Backend

-Node.js: Backend runtime environment.
+- Node.js: Backend runtime environment.

-Express.js: Framework for building APIs.
+- Express.js: Framework for building APIs.

-MongoDB: Database for storing application data.
+- MongoDB: Database for storing application data.

-Installation and Setup
+## Installation and Setup

-Clone the repository:
+## Clone the repository:

 git clone https://github.com/theharshall/Doctor-Appointments.git

-Navigate to the project directory:
+## Navigate to the project directory:

 cd Doctor-Appointments

-Install dependencies:
+## Install dependencies:

 For the backend: